snegovick/rust-cross-libs/README.md

 $ <somewhere>/rust-armv5te-rcross-linux-musleabi/cargo-armv5te-rcross-linux-musleabi build --example client --release
 ```

+The binaries can be then moved from *target/armv5te-rcross-linux-musleabi/release/examples/* to appropriate host and tested there.
+Dont forget to move musl libc too if needed.

 # Issues

   * uclibc is not currently supported by rust.
 Not sure if it ever will be.
 Workaround: use musl, carry musl libc with project if needed